hydna/node-hydna/README.md

 * write (w) - Open channel in write mode
 * readwrite (rw) - Open channel in read-write mode.
 * +emit(e) - Open channel with emit-signal support (e.g. 'rw+emit').

+Available options:
+* `disableMultiplex`, disables multiplexing of channels over one socket.
+Default is `false` (multiplex is enabled),

 This example opens a Channel and writes data too it.
 The same data is received :